s-h-a-d-o-w/mike-force/README.md

 # mike-force

 Mike Force is here to help you ensure that your microphone settings on Windows stick.
 He e.g. defends the (partially) disabled against attacks by Nuance's dragon.

+Inspired by (and some code fragments from): https://github.com/wolfinabox/Windows-Mic-Volume-Locker